 - Transfer the tray with the salmon into the oven and bake for 30 minutes at 200°C or 400°F or until the pastry becomes golden brown.
 I like it quite nice and brown but careful not to burn it.

-- When ready, take out of the oven, take the salmon out with a serving spatula place on a chopping board and cut into portions.
+- When ready, take out of the oven, take the salmon out with a serving spatula place it on a chopping board and cut it into portions.
 Serve immediately and enjoy!
 Heavenly!

-- Add it (in Step 3) the and cook when the onion is almost done to reduce down the runny cream.
+- Add it (in Step 3) and cook when the onion is almost done to reduce the runny cream.

-- Add 1/4 cup breadcrumbs in step 4 after wilting the spinach and added the cream too.
+- Add ¼ cup breadcrumbs or semolina in step 4 after wilting the spinach and added the cream too.
 Add the breadcrumbs too.
 Will help with soaking up the cream.